Mark Selby

 Mark Anthony Selby (born 19 June 1983) is an English professional snooker player.
-Ranked world number one on multiple occasions, he has won a total of 24 ranking titles, placing him eighth on the all-time list of ranking tournament winners.
-He is a four-time World Snooker Champion, and has won the Masters three times and the UK Championship twice for a total of nine Triple Crown titles, putting him on a par with John Higgins, and behind only Ronnie O’Sullivan (23), Stephen Hendry (18) and Steve Davis (15).
+Ranked world number one on multiple occasions, he has won a total of 26 ranking titles, placing him joint-seventh on the all-time list of ranking tournament winners.
+He is a four-time World Snooker Champion, and has won the Masters and the UK Championship three times each for a total of ten Triple Crown titles, placing him behind only Ronnie O'Sullivan (23), Stephen Hendry (18) and Steve Davis (15).

 After winning the England Under-15 Championship in 1998, Selby turned professional in 1999, aged 16.
 He made his Crucible debut in 2005, and reached his first World Championship final in 2007, when he was runner-up to John Higgins.
 He won his first major title at the 2008 Masters, and his first ranking title at the 2008 Welsh Open.
 Between 2014 and 2017, he won the World Championship three times in four years.
 He first became world number one in September 2011, and held onto the top ranking position for just over four years between February 2015 and March 2019.
 He has compiled more than 900 century breaks in professional competition, including six maximum breaks, one of which is the only one to have been made during the final of the World Championships.

 Selby is also an accomplished pool player.
 He won the WEPF World Eightball Championship in 2006 and was runner-up at the Chinese Eight-ball World Championship in 2015.
 With four world snooker titles and one world pool title to his name, Selby has held world champion status in two different cue sports.
 In December 2022, he won the Ultimate Pool Pairs Cup alongside his brother-in-law Gareth Potts.